Fifth challenger enters Lawrence mayoral race

 LAWRENCE — Voters will have another choice when it comes to electing a new city leader during September’s mayoral primary now that Doris Rodriguez has entered the race.

-The former candidate for state Senate finalized her committee paperwork with the state Office of Campaign and Political Finance last week, according to documents posted on OCPF’s website.
-Rodriguez lists her address as 121 Stearns Ave. in Lawrence on the paperwork filed with OCPF.
+The former candidate for state Senate finalized her committee paperwork with the state Office of Campaign and Political Finance last week, according to documents posted on its website.
+Rodriguez lists her address as 121 Stearns Ave. in Lawrence on the paperwork.

 According to the Lawrence city elections division, Rodriguez pulled nomination papers to run on April 28.
 OCPF certified her paperwork to form the Committee to Elect Doris V. Rodriguez on June 16.